nvbn/mcoll/README.md

         to_lower], {'A': 'B', 'C': 'D'})  # => ['c', 'd', 'a', 'b']
 ```

-Transformation factory is a bit complex concept, but you can create it easyly with
+transformer factory is a bit complex concept, but you can create it easyly with
 `trans` decorator:

 ```python